neutrons/data_workflow/docs/glossary.rst

       Data Acquisition System.

    SMS
-   Stream Management Service
-      Service that aggregates data from fast neutron event data and slow PVs into a data stream available for both live monitoring and file archiving.
+      Stream Management Service (SMS) is a service that aggregates data from fast neutron event data and slow PVs into a data stream available for both live monitoring and file archiving.
 SMS reports its status to WebMon for system diagnostics.

    STC
-   Streaming Translation Client
-      Service that translates the experiment data stream from SMS to NeXus data file.
+      Streaming Translation Client (STC) is a service that translates the experiment data stream from :term:`SMS` to a NeXus data file.
 Triggers the post-processing workflow after the NeXus file has been created.

    PVSD
    Process Variable Streaming Daemon